URBAN LAND REVITALIZATION

 Our projects empower community activation and ecological restoration, creating value for both people and nature.
 The result is a story of transformation, as we convert distressed land into inspirational spaces in which the ecosystem and the community flourish.

 LandHealth activated a vacant lot in the West Parkside section of West Philadelphia to feature community gardens, grassland, wooded trails, and our own Native Plant Nursery.
-We provide educational, recreational and retail experiences for all, active engagement with nature to the Philadelphia community.
+We provide active engagement with nature to the Philadelphia community through educational, recreational and retail experiences for all.

 PLANNING AND DESIGN

 LandHealth offers professional services in ecological design, land health planning, and surveying of natural and cultural assets.
 We study and interpret land for appropriate space usage while planning for long-term ecological vitality.
 We create spaces that invite human engagement and reflect careful consideration of the legacy we are leaving for those who will come after us.